pulumi/pulumi-hugo/themes/default/content/blog/infrastructure-testing-concepts/index.md

 Cloud engineering applies software testing principles to infrastructure where we focus on functional testing.
 We use three types of functional tests with infrastructure: unit tests, integration tests, and property tests (sometimes called functional tests).
 We'll examine each type of test in detail.

-## Static tests
+### Static tests

-A word about static tests and infrastructure.
-Infrastructure deployed with templating languages such as YAML or JSON are limited to linting, i.e., validating and formatting the code.
-Deploying infrastructure with programming languages lets you use built-in tools in IDEs to perform static tests that highlight errors in your code in addition to features such as code completion, enumerations, and syntax checking.
-Pulumi's preview also performs static checking before deploying a resource.
+Infrastructure templating languages such as YAML or JSON have limited static validation capabilities; primarily, they are limited to linting: validating and formatting the code.
+Pulumi's approach of deploying infrastructure with programming languages lets you use built-in tools in IDEs that perform static tests, highlight errors in your code, and offer other features such as code completion, enumerations, and syntax checking.
+[Pulumi's preview]({{< relref "/docs/reference/cli/pulumi_preview" >}}) also performs static checking before deploying a resource.

 ### Unit tests